espanso/website/docs/matches/basics.md

 ## Keyboard Triggers

-Whilst Espanso is able to respond to CTRL-key triggers, it doesn't support combinations with ALT or META etc..
-The following works:
+Whilst Espanso can respond to CTRL-key triggers, this may be platform-dependent.
+It doesn't support combinations with ALT or META etc..
+The following example works in Linux and Windows 10:
 ```yml
   - trigger: "\x05" # <ctrl-e>
     replace: testing
     force_mode: keys
 ```
-but CTRL-character combinations are likely to conflict with editor menu shortcuts.
-(The `force_mode: keys` property may be needed to prevent over-backspacing.)
+However, CTRL-character combinations are likely to conflict with editor menu shortcuts and the `force_mode: keys` property may be needed to prevent over-backspacing.

 ## Forms